gurkiratz/web-prog-proj1/README.md

 - Steven: Used W3schools and researched about CSS and HTML in order to design and fill the HTML/CSS pages in the project.

-- Ishphrat: He is the person that made gave us the idea of this project.
+- Ishpreet: He is the person that made gave us the idea of this project.